actionprojecteu/airflow-actionproject/StreetSpectra.md

 This file describes the needed provisioning actions for Street Spectra

-***Prerequisite***: Python package `airflow-actionproject` installed in the same virtual envoironment where `apache-airflow` is installed.
+***Prerequisite***: Python package `airflow-actionproject` installed in the same virtual environment where `apache-airflow` is installed.

 There are three workflows (DAGs) to execute for StreetSpectra: